Croatia Digital Nomad Visa Guide (2024)

 The most important item on this list (and one where we spare no expense) is the internet.
 As remote workers, we depend on having a stable internet connection to keep us going throughout our work day.

 The internet in Croatia is decent or more than decent (depending on how lucky you are).
-According to a global survey, Croatia ranks 53rd when it comes to internet affordability and 31st when it comes to internet quality.
-Our expert Woods didn’t really have any complaints:
+According to a global survey, Croatia ranks 38th when it comes to internet affordability and 95th out of 162 countries when it comes to fixed broadband internet speed.
+Our expert Wood didn’t really have any complaints:

 “When it comes to the internet in apartments and houses, that all depends on the landlords and the package they subscribed to.
 Those who want to pinch pennies pay low monthly fees for internet packages that only provide slower internet, while others pay more and provide their tenants with something a bit faster.
 At the accommodation I’m currently staying in, the wifi is pretty poor but it’s usable.
 But, the internet is available in most cafes and restaurants and it’s quite decent, so I can compensate.”